 It’s those moments I love my work as a (portrait) photographer as it gives me insights into people and circumstances I otherwise never would have realized.

-Flowers in Dirt is a series of portraits of underprivileged children that I photographed in Cambodia.
+Flowers in Dirt is a series of portraits about underprivileged children that I photographed in Cambodia.
 My aim is to show the potential of these children and look reality in the eyes.

 #1 Boy playing in the dirt in Phnom Penh-Cambodia

 I passed by, he looked at me surprised.
 I got this picture before he knew it.
 Dirty smudges on his face, dirt, and garbage around him everywhere.